Defconn4/RentAutoCalculator/README.md

 2. **Basic Automation**:

    - [ ] Automate monthly rent calculation and email reporting using AWS Lambda, SES, and scheduled CRON jobs.
+I am currently waiting for my AWS monthly free usage limits to reset for AWS CodeBuild and AWS CodePipeline.

 3. **Complete CI/CD Integration**:

    - [ ] Fully integrate CodePipeline, CodeBuild, and CodeDeploy to automatically update the Lambda function.

+4. **Secure Credential Management**:

+   - [ ] Integrate AWS Secrets Manager for secure handling of login credentials.

-4. **Enhanced Error Handling**:
+5. **Enhanced Error Handling**:

    - [ ] Improve logging and error notifications for the Selenium scraper.

-5. **Secure Credential Management**:

-   - [ ] Integrate AWS Secrets Manager for secure handling of login credentials.

 6. **Portfolio Documentation**:
-   - [ ] Expand documentation and add examples to better showcase the project in my personal portfolio.
+   - [ ] Expand documentation and add examples to better showcase this project in my personal portfolio.

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- CONTACT -->